-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our internal assessments during 2020/21 suggested that the performance of disadvantaged pupils was lower than in the previous 3 years in key areas of the curriculum.
+Our internal assessments during 2021-22 suggested that the performance of disadvantaged pupils was lower than in the previous 3 years in key areas of the curriculum.
 Despite being on track during the first year (2018/19).
 A year where all groups made progress which was well above the national average.
 We were ranked in the top 3% of primary schools in the country.
 We could not complete any assessments in 2020, as most children were learning at home in the final term.
 We did conduct assessments on their return in September.
 Attendance, due to COVID was a challenge, as it was for all schools during 2020-21.
 Our assessments in the summer term of 2021 were based on the children's potential to achieve age-related expectations and we worked hard to cover for lost learning.
 Writing was lower than we have achieved in the past and it maintains one of our key priorities during the next three years.

 Our assessment of the reasons for these outcomes points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
 As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
-The impact was mitigated by our resolution to maintain a highquality curriculum, including during periods of partial closure, which was aided by use of online resources such as those provided by Oak National Academy.
+The impact was mitigated by our resolution to maintain a high-quality curriculum, including during periods of partial closure, which was aided by use of online resources such as those provided by Oak National Academy.
 We invested in training to support digital learning (prior to March) and appointed a digital and online learning lead, offering a temporary Teaching and Learning Responsibility Payment (TLR3) to support staff development and knowledge.
-We invested in training in Seesaw, our chosen platform and our computing lead is now a Seesaw Ambassador.
+We invested in training in Seesaw, our chosen platform and our maths lead is now a Seesaw Ambassador.
 Online learning began immediately in March 2020 - all staff were able to create groups and tailor the lessons so each ability group received bespoke learning which was in line with the curriculum as it would have been in school.
 We offered recorded lessons, so it did not affect other members of each household who were also working or learning at home.
 Our PE team set up a You Tube channel and posted several videos - particularly focused on younger children.
 We also used Joe Wicks' sessions for the older pupils and used BBC Bitesize to support our online offer.
 Our Achievement partner conducted a review of this which was shared with governors in the summer term 2021.
 We also offered hard copies to families prior to the digital roll out.
 Not all families and children were engaged in home learning, despite our efforts.
 This has led to greater gaps in learning for some of the most vulnerable children in the school.

-Although overall attendance in 2020/21 was lower than in the preceding 3 years at 94.61% (95.61% 2018-19 and 94.83% 2019-2020), it was in line with the local averages.
-The gap between PP and NPP groups had almost closed in 2019, this widened again in 2020 with a difference of 0.75%.
-Attendance is currently lowest in EYFS, and is a concern, and the gap between PP and NPP in reception for 2021 is the widest.
-Attendance for R-Y6 September to December 2021-22 is currently 94%, which remains a concern, but we have seen a lot of genuine illness this term, which is not related to COVID.
+Although overall attendance in 2021/22 was lower than in the preceding 3 years at 94.4% (95.61% 2018-19 and 94.83% 2019-2020, 94.6% 2020-21), it was in line with the local and higher than national averages.
+The gap between PP and NPP groups had almost closed in 2019, this widened again in 2020, 2021 and 2022.
+Around 28% of our PP pupils also have SEND, which is higher than national figures.